Thrust alternatives and similar libraries

 README

-Thrust is a C++ parallel programming library which resembles the C++ Standard Library.
+Thrust is the C++ parallel algorithms library which inspired the introduction of parallel algorithms to the C++ Standard Library.
 Thrust's high-level interface greatly enhances programmer productivity while enabling performance portability between GPUs and multicore CPUs.
-Interoperability with established technologies (such as CUDA, TBB, and OpenMP) facilitates integration with existing software.
-Develop high-performance applications rapidly with Thrust!
+It builds on top of established parallel programming frameworks (such as CUDA, TBB, and OpenMP).
+It also provides a number of general-purpose facilities similar to those found in the C++ Standard Library.

 Examples

-Thrust is best explained through examples.
-The following source code generates random numbers serially and then transfers them to a parallel device where they are sorted.
+The following example generates random numbers serially and then transfers them to a parallel device where they are sorted.

 #include <thrust/host_vector.h>